GuilleQP/guilleqp.github.io/RTSdevlog.md

 ## Log 📰
 ### Romans planification and wheat farm - 2/8/2019
+Hi there!
+I've been thinking about the first faction to implement into the game and finally I've decided that the **Roman** civilization is the best one to start.
+This civ will be very standard, with close combat and mid-range units (no cavalry).
+Here's a diagram with the structures and units that I have in mind at the moment, the light-blue diamonds represent that a structure is made with that unit and the dark ones indicates wich units can be trained in a specific building.
+Of course, this is only the first approach into this civ planification, but everything has a start.

 ![](/images/romans.png)

+Each civilization will have **three main resources**:
+- Monetary/material resource 💰.
+Used to build structures and train units.
+- Food 🍞.
+Used to train units and comsumed by soldiers.
+- Population 👩‍👩‍👦‍👦.
+Current population and limit (increasable with a specific structure like houses).

+#### Working on the Wheat Field (Rome)

 I started designing in Blender some wheat with the thought to repeat that single mesh in order to make a hole field but I didn't like the result (left), so I restarted the model again with a more simplistic aproach (right).
 I made each row of "wheat" an independent object to control the position.